 - Retaining existing customers is so much easier (and more budget-friendly) than acquiring new ones.

-- Loyalty programs helps move existing customers further down the funnel as part of a consistent strategy.
+- Loyalty programs help move existing customers further down the funnel as part of a consistent strategy.

 - Identify churn customers simply by checking user activity over a specific period.

 - Customer loyalty programs help you discover which customers are your strongest brand evangelists.

 - Through loyalty program rewards, you can look for members who have influencer potential for your brand.

 - When a member drops out of one channel (e.g. unfollows you on Instagram) you can still reach out to them through the rewards program.